Murder of Piang Ngaih Don: Prema's sentence

 On 9 January 2023, during Prema's sentencing trial, DPP Sabapathy sought a sentence of between 14 and 16 years' imprisonment on account of the "shocking and heinous nature" of the crime, and he highlighted that there was an extremely high level of culpability on Prema's part since she had inflicted a high degree of physical and psychological harm upon Piang, who had been "dragged and thrown around the house like a rag doll".
-In DPP Sabapathy's words, Piang's life was a "living nightmare", which were in no small part from Prema's contribution to the daily abuse suffered by the Myanmar maid.
+In DPP Sabapathy's words, Piang's life was a "living nightmare", which was in no small part from Prema's contribution to the daily abuse suffered by the Myanmar maid.

-On the other hand, Prema's lawyer Rai Satish asked for ten years' jail, claiming that his client, who was a "loving grandmother", had been unfairly painted as a "vile and wicked person", since she only done the abuse due to her frustration towards Piang after hearing her daughter's complaints, and that there were also instances where Prema did show some kindness to Piang by giving her food and putting first aid on her wounds.
+On the other hand, Prema's lawyer Rai Satish asked for ten years' jail, claiming that his client, who was a "loving grandmother", had been unfairly painted as a "vile and wicked person", since she had only committed the abuse due to her frustration towards Piang after hearing her daughter's complaints, and that there were also instances where Prema did show some kindness to Piang by giving her food and putting first aid on her wounds.
 Satish stated that Prema did not deserve a long and crushing sentence, as it may cut off her time and opportunity to be with her grandchildren, and that she showed regret for the crime after spending about six years and six months in remand.
 Other details of Prema's life such as her father's death during her childhood, the death of her son by suicide in 1998 and the need to take care of her ailing husband were also highlighted as factors in favour of Prema during her mitigation plea.

 On the same day, Principal District Judge Toh Han Li aligned himself with the prosecution's arguments and sentenced 64-year-old Prema S. Naraynasamy to 14 years' imprisonment.
 Judge Toh rejected the emphasized instances of kindness shown by Prema, as he stated that such factors cannot absolve Prema of her culpability and her viciousness towards Piang Ngaih Don up till her death.

 In his own words, Judge Toh described the degree of cruelty and cold-hearted conduct of Prema in the case:

-“The deceased (Piang) is no longer with us to speak of her suffering but footages from the CCTV showed the shocking picture of the abuse and how emancipated and weak she was before her passing.”
+“The deceased (Piang) is no longer with us to speak of her suffering but footages from the CCTV showed the shocking picture of the abuse and how emaciated and weak she was before her passing.”

 Judge Toh also stated that there was a need to deter like-minded offenders from further perpetuating maid abuse, and on a balance of probabilities, a sentence of fourteen years was not a crushing sentence in Prema's case.
 The jail term was backdated to the date of Prema’s capture on 26 July 2016.
 Prema reportedly showed no emotion when the 14-year sentence was passed upon her.
 She also reportedly asked for permission to make a phone call home.